repeckadonatas/Data-Modeling-with-dbt/README.md

 ### 2. Poetry

-Dependencies for the project are managed by using Poetry.
+Dependencies for the project are managed using Poetry.
 Inside `pyproject.toml` file dependencies are split into two sections: `[tool.poetry.dependencies]` and `[tool.poetry.group.dev.dependencies]`.
 For the project to works as it is intended, only dependencies from `[tool.poetry.dependencies]` section need to be installed.
 To do so, in the terminal window type `poetry install --no-root --no-dev` command.

 If dependencies from `[tool.poetry.group.dev.dependencies]` group are needed, type `poetry install --no-root` command instead.